Luna command-line tool documentation

 restricted to those signals/channels, and so other channels are

-still part of the in-memory EDF for subsequent processing.
+still part of the in-memory EDF and available for subsequent processing.
 For

 example: